juanluiscr27/SpaceshipJukebox/README.md

 and three non-functional requirements.
 Use the attributes of FURPS+ to inspire possible requirements.

 ## Requirements
+**Functional Requirements:**
+- The system must maintain a music library of albums and songs.
+- The system must allow users to browse those albums and songs
+- The system must allow users to select individual songs, and preventing them from playing full albums.
+- The system must maintain a queue of songs to play.
+- The jukebox needs to actually play music.
+- The system must allow the user to sort by artists.
+- The jukebox should identify individual users.
+- The system must track the number of plays per user.

+**Non-Functional Requirements**
+*Usability:*
+- The system should be intuitive to use while the astronauts are floating around in space.
+*Reliability:*
+- The jukebox need to be available for them all day, every day, 24/7.
+*Performance:*
+- The system to be low-power.
+*Supportability:*
+- The jukebox should have an updatable music library.

 ## Use Case and User Stories